-- If the party is not within walking distance of home, make sure you have a designated driver or the number and money for a cab.
+- If the party is not within walking distance of home, make sure you have a designated driver or the number and money for a cab or Uber.
 Don’t get in a car with a driver who has been drinking or doing drugs.
 If you did walk, make sure you don’t leave alone.
 Stay with a group of people for safety.

 - Don’t do drugs.
 No, seriously.
 One of my previous jobs was working at a women’s rehabilitation facility.
 I can’t count the number of clients that spoke of how they just wanted to try one drug or another to see what it was all about or they were just trying to have a little fun.
 Before they knew what had happened, they were addicted.
 Their lives spiraled down and they lost everything because all that mattered anymore was chasing that next high.
 By everything, I mean they sometimes lost their lives.
 Don’t do it.

 Have you ever been in a situation, place, or around a person who was kind of sketchy and the hair on the back of your neck stood up?
 Those are your survival instincts.
 Don’t shrug them off as silly paranoia.
 Listen to them.
 They are called survival instincts for a reason.
 They are meant to keep us safe from danger, and they are trying to tell you something important.